EmployersLearners

 • Microsoft Excel: Data Analysts use this spreadsheet software for data entry, calculations, and analysis.
 You can also create visual representations of data through charts and graphs.

-To become a Data Analyst, you should learn SQL, Excel, and data visualisation techniques.
-A Multiverse Data Fellowship programme covers all of this and more.
-Plus, you’ll earn an industry-recognised qualification and build a portfolio, all while getting hands-on experience in a paid role.
+Data Analysts must know SQL, Excel, data visualisation techniques, and a host of other skills.
+The Multiverse Data Fellowship programme covers all of this and more.
+Plus, you’ll earn an industry-recognised qualification and build a portfolio without putting your career on hold.

 At Multiverse, we make it easy for you to get started(opens new window).
 It takes less than 15 minutes to create a profile.
-Our team can then double-check your eligibility and discuss apprenticeship options.
-If you're eligible, we can help match you with a Data Analyst role working for an industry-leading employer.
+Our team can then double-check your eligibility and discuss apprenticeship options with your employer.

 Team Multiverse